Discovering...

 Director: Ridley Scott | Locations: Atlas Studios, Essaouira, Ouarzazate

-Scott returned to Morocco for this Crusades epic, building massive Jerusalem sets at Atlas Studios and using Essaouira's walls.
+Scott returned to Morocco for this Crusades epic, building massive Jerusalem siege walls at Atlas Studios and using Essaouira's 18th-century fortifications for coastal city scenes.

 Spectre (2015)